MariuszPudzianowski/Wire/README.md

 For a quick demo run the app, click the 'Load conf.' button and click 'START' to run the default simulation.

 This application's code is functional, but of poor quality.
 If we were to code it today, we obviously wouldn't have done it this way.
 However, it's not worth refactoring, as a majority of the code would have to be rewritten.
-Having said that, adding new Wire object types or simple functionality is still pretty easy.
+Having said that, adding new Wire object types or some simple functionality is still pretty easy.